mickeymond/blockchain_bookmarks/README.md

-# Trinity/FlashBoys Blockchain Development Team
+# Trinity/FlashBoys Blockchain Development Team Bookmarks
 The is a repository for some resources discovered by the Trinity/FlashBoys Blockchain Development Team.